Iran–Iraq War: Iraqi advance stalls

 Though Khorramshahr was captured, the battle had delayed the Iraqis enough to allow the large-scale deployment of the Iranian military.
-In November, Saddam ordered his forces to advance towards Dezful and Ahvaz, and lay siege to both cities.
+In November, Saddam ordered his forces to advance towards and besiege Dezful and Ahvaz.
 However, the Iraqi offensive had been badly damaged by Iranian militias and air power.
 Iran's air force had destroyed Iraq's army supply depots and fuel supplies, and was strangling Iraq through an aerial siege.

 Iran's supplies had not been exhausted, despite sanctions, and the military often cannibalised spare parts from other equipment and began searching for parts on the black market.
-On 28 November, Iran launched Operation Morvarid (Pearl), a combined air and sea attack which destroyed 80% of Iraq's navy and all of its radar sites in the southern portion of the country.
+On 28 November, Iran launched Operation Morvarid, an air and sea attack which destroyed 80% of Iraq's navy, and all of the radar sites in the southern portion of the country.
 When Iraq laid siege to Abadan, it could not blockade the port or prevent seaborne resupply.

-Iraq's strategic reserves had been depleted, preventing major offensives until nearly the end of the war.
-On 7 December, Hussein announced that Iraq was going on the defensive.
-By the end of 1980, Iraq had destroyed about 500 Western-built Iranian tanks and captured 100 others.
+Iraq's strategic reserves had been depleted, preventing major offensives for years.
+On 7 December, Saddam announced that Iraq was going on the defensive.
+By the end of 1980, Iraq had destroyed and captured numerous Iranian tanks.

 1981: Stalemate

 For the next eight months, both sides were on a defensive footing, with the exception of the Battle of Dezful, as the Iranians needed more time to reorganise their forces after the damage inflicted by the purge of 1979–80.
 During this period, fighting consisted mainly of artillery duels and raids.
 Iraq had mobilised 21 divisions for the invasion, while Iran countered with only 13 regular army divisions and one brigade.
-Of the regular divisions, only seven were deployed to the border.
-The war bogged down into World War I-style trench warfare with updated weaponry.
-Due to the power of anti-tank weapons such as the RPG-7, armoured manoeuvre by the Iraqis was very costly, and they consequently entrenched their tanks into static positions.
+Seven divisions were deployed to the border.
+The war bogged down into trench warfare.
+Due to the power of anti-tank weapons, armoured manoeuvre by the Iraqis was very costly, and they consequently entrenched their tanks into static positions.

-Iraq also began firing Scud missiles into Dezful and Ahvaz, and used terror bombing to bring the war to the Iranian civilian population.
+Iraq also began firing missiles into Dezful and Ahvaz, and used terror bombing to bring the war to the Iranian civilian population.
 Iran launched dozens of "human wave assaults".